aaradhayasingh811/First_Bench_frontend/README.md

-First Bench Dashboard
+Dynamo Dashboard

-A modern, responsive frontend for First Bench, a dashboard application that provides insightful test results, scores, and advanced visualizations.
+A modern, responsive frontend for Dynamo, a dashboard application that provides insightful test results, scores, and advanced visualizations.
 This project focuses on delivering an intuitive and interactive user experience with advanced data representation and subject-based insights.

 Features